Generic Name: Sacrosidase (sak ROE si dase)

 - Mix with 2 to 4 ounces (60 to 120 mL) of water, milk, or formula.

 - Do not mix sacrosidase in warm or hot drinks.

-- Give approximately 1/2 of the dose before, and the rest of the dose during, each meal or snack.
+- Take about 1/2 of the dose at the start of the meal or snack.
+Take the rest of the dose during the meal or snack.

 - Wash and dry the scoop after each use.
 Do not store it in the bottle.

 - Put the cap back on after you are done using your dose.

 - To gain the most benefit, do not miss doses.